Yan Lift: Keystone, Colorado, accident (1985)

 Potential problems with Yan lifts began to surface as early as December 14, 1985, when the upper bullwheel on the Teller lift at Keystone Ski Resort in Colorado disconnected from the main gearbox shaft.
 The lift was unique in its design as there was no support underneath the bullwheel.
 Lift Engineering had explained when the lift first opened the year before that a support beam underneath was not necessary.
 They claimed the pressure of the system along with the welds would keep the bullwheel in place.
 Faulty welding would be blamed for the accident.
 Two people were killed and 47 injured.
 The Teller lift, and its twin lift, Santiago, were two triple chairlifts constructed in 1984 as part of Keystone's North Peak expansion.
 Teller was rebuilt by Yan and renamed the Ruby lift, free of charge.
 Santiago was replaced by a Doppelmayr high speed quad in 1998 and relocated to Big Sky, Montana, while Ruby was replaced by a Poma high speed six pack in 2000.

 During the late 1980s, the Colorado Passenger Tramway Safety Board began to question the safety of Yan's lifts.
 They learned that Kunczynski, in his drive to build affordable ski lifts, regularly sent steel parts to be welded together in ski area parking lots.
 The Board alleged that Kunczynski's lifts were unsafe.
 The ski industry blasted the Board and continued to install Yan lifts.

 Sierra Ski Ranch, (Currently Known As: Sierra-At-Tahoe) California, accident (1993)

-On April 4, 1993, a 9-year old boy was killed and another child injured when loose bolts and a subsequent derailment caused two chairs to stack up on Sierra Ski Ranch’s Slingshot lift.
+On April 4, 1993, a 9-year old boy was killed and another child injured when loose bolts and a subsequent deraillment caused two chairs to stack up on Sierra Ski Ranch’s Slingshot lift.
 The same lift had sent an empty chair to the ground two months prior when a grip failed.
 Lift Engineering settled a wrongful-death suit after the accident for $1.9 million.
 Sierra Ski Ranch’s marketing director would later state, “we found they just didn’t withstand the test of time” when the company committed $6 million to replace its three Yan detachables in 1996.